 {110}

 it was so ordered.
-The principles, of the human heart which sought them were dealt with on their own ground and terms, though in God&#8217;s way; because, till the rejection of Christ, man and the world were not treated with as dead in trespasses and sins, as lying in wickedness, as at enmity with God; and riches, and honours, and worldly things accompanied the love of wisdom, and human principles were dealt with.
-But in the rejection of Christ, the truth was brought fully out to light: the system of the world was set aside as to all its elements, as evil; God&#8217;s sanction to it in any form or sort ceased.
+The principles of the human heart which sought them were dealt with on their own ground and terms, though in God's way; because, till the rejection of Christ, man and the world were not treated with as dead in trespasses and sins, as lying in wickedness, as at enmity with God; and riches, and honours, and worldly things accompanied the love of wisdom, and human principles were dealt with.
+But in the rejection of Christ, the truth was brought fully out to light: the system of the world was set aside as to all its elements, as evil; God's sanction to it in any form or sort ceased.
 Its friendship was enmity with God.
 It was convinced of sin, and righteousness, set up not there but in the heavens, hid with God, revealed to faith.
 Judaism had been the place of righteousness, but iniquity was found in it; and, being set aside, its principles became merely the simple worldly elements, without any sanction of God at all, and with merely their own worldly character; and the return to them became apostasy, return to the mere evil world.

-This is the apostle&#8217;s statement, the force of which is by no means in general sufficiently estimated.
-Writing to the Galatians, he says, &#8220;Howbeit then, when ye knew not God, ye did service to them which by nature are no gods.
+This is the apostle's statement, the force of which is by no means in general sufficiently estimated.
+Writing to the Galatians, he says, "Howbeit then, when ye knew not God, ye did service to them which by nature are no gods.
 But now, after that ye have known God, or rather are known of God, how turn ye again to the weak and beggarly elements, whereunto ye desire *again* to be in bondage?
-Ye observe,&#8221; etc. That is, Gentiles become Christians, and looking to Jewish principles, were returning to their own old Gentile state: for what else was Judaizing now?
+Ye observe", etc. That is, Gentiles become Christians, and looking to Jewish principles, were returning to their own old Gentile state: for what else was Judaizing now?
 It was simply joining the world, the ungodly world, which had not the Spirit of God in it, ending in the flesh.
 So the apostle argues in @Colossians 2: 19 - 23, especially verse 20.
-Wherever, then, we turn to what is Jewish (a right thing while God&#8217;s work was of this world), we have the principle of apostasy in us (these things have the rudiments of the world in them), and we shall more or less join the world, which has not the Spirit, which is at enmity with God.
+Wherever, then, we turn to what is Jewish (a right thing while God's work was of this world), we have the principle of apostasy in us (these things have the rudiments of the world in them), and we shall more or less join the world, which has not the Spirit, which is at enmity with God.